 Richard J. Greenstone practices copyright, trademark, licensing, and transactional law for the computer, entertainment, and publishing industries in San Francisco representing multimedia and online media companies, domain name owners, software, book and magazine publishers, programmers, authors, actors, artists, and producers throughout California, the United States, and the world.
 Richard Greenstone has over thirty three years of legal experience in these industries and substantive law areas.

 I invite you to call us to discuss your intellectual property and entertainment issues at (415) 438-1890 or write us at firstname.lastname@example.org.

 Richard Greenstone is a member of the California state bar, admitted to several United States District Courts, and is an elected member of the Los Angeles Copyright Society.
 Richard Greenstone practices before the United States Copyright Office and the United States Patent and Trademark Office in trademark matters.
 He has well over five hundred trademark applications and registrations to his credit performed for both clients and other attorneys who seek his advice.
 Richard's trademark practice includes branding, registration, infringements, and trademark portfolio management.

-Richard Greenstone also has an active entertainment law practice representing producers, directors, actors, authors, and musicians in the motion picture, television and music industries.
+Richard Greenstone has an active entertainment law practice representing producers, directors, actors, authors, and musicians in the motion picture, television and music industries.
 His most current project involved clearance of all music rights for the album Welcome to the Folksong Café.

-While all of Richard Greenstone's photographs are original and created with great care, what you will not see on this website are pictures of models—like on large law firm web sites—acting as if they were attorneys.
+While all of Richard Greenstone's photographs are original and created with great care, what you will not see on this website are stock photographs of models—like on large law firm web sites—acting as if they were attorneys.
 Our firm is the real thing with real vision and real legal experience and no stock photos!

 Dry Standpipe by Richard Greenstone, 2004